On G List of Movie Reviews

 Thinking about it, I can relate to Gossip.
 What I didn't realize is how it was shaping to be like

-with Michael Douglas and Sean Penn.
-At first, I thought it was going to be another hip wannabe young adult movie, but the plot
+The Game with Michael Douglas and Sean Penn.
+At first, I thought it was going

-did get better and the players were working well toward a point.
+to be another hip wannabe young adult movie, but the plot did get better and the players were working well

-For a while, I was leaning toward the stereotypical tortured artist because Derrick Webb seemed so convincing that I apparently
+For a while, I was leaning toward the stereotypical tortured artist because Derrick Webb seemed so convincing

-believed his side of the story.
-However, what bothered me was when Cathy Jones went to see Naomi Preston, the latter lost
+that I apparently believed his side of the story.
+However, what bothered me was when Cathy Jones went to see

-it in a dramatic fashion.
-Therefore, how could that be when it was later revealed that they decided to work together to hatch a
+Naomi Preston, the latter lost it in a dramatic fashion.
+Therefore, how could that be when it was later revealed

-scheme?
-Hence, I'll have to see the movie again to ascertain the feasibility of it.
+they decided to work together to hatch a scheme?
+Hence, I'll have to see the movie again to ascertain

 Regardless, everything else seems fine, and there's a terrific ending.
 Given the adult nature of the topic,

 Gossip is a much more appropriate picture than Cruel Intentions.
-What goes a long way is the ingenious construct
+What goes a long way is the

-that's surrounded by a cool cast including James Marsden, Lena Headey, Norman Reedus who actually did the artwork, Kate Hudson,
+ingenious construct that's surrounded by a cool cast including James Marsden, Lena Headey, Norman Reedus who

-Joshua Jackson, Eric Bogosian, and Edward James Olmos.
-I have to laugh at the last one because this is the man from
+actually did the artwork, Kate Hudson, Joshua Jackson, Eric Bogosian, and Edward James Olmos.
+I have to laugh

-Miami Vice, and of course, he's going to pass for a detective easily.
-Come on, don't be ridiculous.
+at the last one because this is the man from Miami Vice, and of course, he's going to pass for a

-All in all, a box-office failure at the time, Gossip is a highly clever movie that deserves a look.
+All in all, box-office failure at the time, Gossip is a highly clever movie that deserves a look.